bparanj/crystal/electronics/experiments/queue/first-order-circuit.md

 ### Summary

-A "first-order RC circuit" and an "RC circuit" are effectively the same thing in the context of single resistor-capacitor combinations.
+A "first-order RC circuit" and an "RC circuit" are the same thing in the context of single resistor-capacitor combinations.
 The term "first-order" simply highlights the type of response and mathematical behavior associated with this configuration.

 Yes, a first-order RC circuit and an RC circuit refer to the same thing - a basic electrical circuit containing a resistor (R) and a capacitor (C) connected in series.
 It's called "first-order" because: